phuselab/pyVHR/README.md

 ## Datasets

-Interfaces for five different datasets are provided in the `datasets` folder.
+Interfaces for seven different datasets are provided in the `datasets` folder.
 Once the datasets are obtained, the respective files must be edited to match the correct path.
 Currently supported datasets are:

 **COHFACE** / *https://www.idiap.ch/dataset/cohface*